USDA-FSA/fsa-design-system/components/form-fields/index.md

 All variations above have error states available by the addition of `fsa-field--error`, and will likely be paired with an `fsa-field__message` to provide clarity to the field's requirements.

+Additionally, each **core nested component** may have additional selectors to denote an error state, e.g. `fsa-textarea--error`.

 ### Error

 <div class="ds-preview">